setmy-info/setmy-info.github.io/src/site/markdown/it/knowhow.md

 * L4 Middle level programmer.
 * L5 Senior programmer, software architect.
 Hacker.

+### Depth level

+* D1 (or B) Basics.
+Check what is already done, and do it by that.
+Seen or heard something, knows some basics how things works, no deeper understanding.
+Basic usage.
+* D2 Can do some enhancements by self, some bug fixes.
+* D3 (or C) More complex.
+Can handle everyday work by self.
+Knows what to search and solve problems.
+Can do some design.
+  Knows solution basic architecture (layers, models,components)
+* D4 ...
+* D5 (or D) Deeply.
+Good understanding internals, deeply, most of the things tested and therefore high understanding how system acts.
+Can do complex architecture, buildingblocks at any level (enterprise or solution).

 Higher should same things as lower level.

-Depth level - how much should know.

-* D1 Check what is already done, and do it by that.
-Seen or heard something, knows some basics how things works at top level, no deeper understanding.
-* D2 ...
-* D3 ...
-* D4 ...
-* D5 Good understanding internals, most of the things tested and therefore high understanding how system acts.

-or

-* Basics
-* Enough
-* Good

-Markers:

-* L1/D1 : L5/D5 - hobby programmer knows how things basically works; senior developer should have good understanding.

 ## Java developers

-* Java and JVM
+* Java and JVM (L1/B)
     * Compiling classes
     * Bytecode
     * Garbage collector
     * Heap
     * Stack
-    * JIT
+    * JIT (L4/D3)
     * Bytecode manipulation
     * Reflection
     * Debugging with IDE
-        * Local
+        * Local (Maybe L1, L2-L3 /B)
-        * Remote
+        * Remote (L4)
-    * JNI
+    * JNI (L4/D3)
-    * Profiler
+    * Profiler (L4/D3)
-* Specific data types
+* Specific data types (L1 must)
     * Primitives (boolean, char, byte, short, int, long, float, double) their ranges and memory usage
         * These data types representation in memory, in processor
     * and their wrappers (Boolean, Character, Short, Integer, Long, ...)
     * operations: + - * / & && etc
-* Variables
+* Variables (L1)
-    * Constants (`final` keyword)
+    * Constants (`final` keyword) (L3)
-* Specific data structures and containers and collections
+* Specific data structures and containers and collections (L3 must, earlier is better)
     * Arrays (fixed size collections)
     * Lists
     * Sets
     * Maps
     * Queues and stacks
     * Optional
-* Java
+* Java (L1)
     * Classes
     * Enums
     * Interfaces
         * Default methods
-    * Annotations
+    * Annotations (L3 preferred or L4 must)
     * Methods (functions)
         * Method Declaration: returnType methodName(parameters) { ... }
         * Method Signature and Overloading